eerotal/LibreSignage/src/doc/rst/APIEndpoint.rst

 API endpoints.
 Using APIEnpoint objects makes it easy to handle getting API parameters, setting the correct HTTP headers and sending the correctly formatted API response.
-The APIEndpoint system automatically supports normal GET and POST requests as well as CORS requests from any domain.
+The APIEndpoint system supports GET and POST requests.

 This document is a detailed explanation of how the APIEndpoint class works and how it is used.
-However, only a small subset of the APIEndpoint functions is described.
+However, only a small subset of the APIEndpoint functions are described.
 The best way to check out the other ones is to just read the source code.
 Most functions contain comments describing what they do and how they can be used.